openvinotoolkit/openvino/docs/ops/activation/Elu_1.md

 **Detailed Description**

 *Elu* operation is introduced in this [article](https://arxiv.org/abs/1511.07289v3).
-It performs element-wise activation function on a given input tensor based on the following mathematical formula:
+It performs element-wise activation function on a given input tensor, based on the following mathematical formula:

 \f[
 Elu(x) = \left\{\begin{array}{r}